Past Awards & Scholarships

 Consultant: Sverdrup, Parsons, Kwame Joint Venture

-2005 Winner – Lindbergh Boulevard Tunnel
+2005 Award – Lindbergh Boulevard Tunnel

 Owner: City of St. Louis Airport Authority